romainmrad/Eternity/README.md

 - [`run.sh`](./run.sh) script is used to execute the algorithm once
 - [`automate_runs.sh`](./automate_runs.sh) is used to execute the [`run.sh`](./run.sh) 10 times

-To run any of these automations, execute the following commands in a Shell:
+To run any of these automations, execute the following commands in a Shell opened at the root directory "Eternity":
 ```shell
 ./run.sh
 ```